hipay/hipay-docs/hipay-professional-sdk-magento/1-Home.md

 In the HiPay module configuration section, you can:

-- Register a new HiPay Direct merchant account
+- Register a new HiPay Professional merchant account
 - Read installation instructions
 - Enable the module for your shop
 - Configure your payment countries (default setting being "All Allowed Countries")

-In order for the module to work, please provide the module with your HiPay Direct merchant account information, including your HiPay Direct website ID.
+In order for the module to work, please provide the module with your HiPay Professional merchant account information, including your HiPay Professional website ID.

 You may also select the appropriate category for the products in your online shop in the "Order category" section.